 A common theme links all these activities.
 We work with complicated subjects and problems, we make complex things understandable, and we make tricky issues manageable.
-We are based in London (“the city that New York thinks it is,” according to Sir Christopher Meyer), but are happy to work anywhere.
+We are based near London (“the city that New York thinks it is,” according to Sir Christopher Meyer), but are happy to work anywhere.

 Please take a look at the rest of the site to find out how we can help with your communications needs.
 Martin Ince’s long experience as a journalist, editor and author means that there are few communications or media issues on which he cannot advise.
 If he can’t, his copious contacts book contains someone who can.

 Martin is a frequent speaker and consultant on global university ranking, as a founder of the QS Quacquarelli Symonds rankings system.
 He spoke at the Chinese Academy of Social Sciences International Workshop on Performance Management in Beijing in October 2012 and undertook a spell of consultancy work at Fu Jen Catholic University in Taiwan in December 2012.
 This work forms part of his deep and sustained role as a participant in, observer of and consultant on international systems for university ranking.
 More on that theme from the obvious tab above.